Team communication mini‑template

 reduces cognitive load for the entire team

-Most clinicians were never taught how to structure team communication — this template fills that gap.
+fills a training gap — most clinicians were never taught how to structure team communication

 -